yodrew/darkroomretreat/manuscript/air.md

     3. separate sections then glue back together, one end at a time
         - use table knife
         - use flaps to align them
-    4. glue down 6 flaps of outer wall to outer and inner walls
+    4. glue down flaps of outer wall to outer and inner walls
 5. shell
     - glue joints of shell together with shell seals
     - put core inside and attach fleece seal with glue.
 This is a 20mm wide double-layer strip of fleece that goes around the flaps of the face opening.
 Three sides of the seal attach to the shell flaps.
 The fourth side goes across the core.
 Double-layers overlap at corners.
-    - when not in use, store core inside shell, taping up flap by edge opening.
+    - when not in use, store core inside shell, taping up flap by side opening.
 Cover exposed part of core with scrap piece of cardboard to protect core from being crushed.
 6. installation
     1. determine vent location
         - in blind, panel, or silencer